 This article is your complete guide to 2023 blue vs green milk at Disney parks!
 In a galaxy (not so) far, far away, guests who visit Disney parks have the chance to try a galactic drink out of this world.
 If you’re planning to visit Star Wars: Galaxy’s Edge at Disney, you’re going to want to know all about the blue milk and green milk.
 Which one is better?
 Where can you find them?
 What are the ingredients, and so much more!

 Both blue milk or green milk specialty drinks are offered at Disneyland and Disney World parks (Hollywood Studios) and have been rather popular since their debut.
 For all of those original fans, you might already know that green and blue milk already exists in the Star Wars universe before Disney!
+But as both movie and theme park fans, we have had our fair share of blue and green milk at Disney – so we’ve got the inside scoop.

 So if you’re ready to learn everything you need to know about blue milk and green milk at Star Wars: Galaxy’s Edge read on!